carriegardner428/Django-REST-React/README.md

 # Django-REST-React

 ## Shell template of a Django-REST-React App
-Taken from Valentino Gagliardi's great tutorial, [Tutorial: Django REST with React Django 2.0 and a sprinkle of testing](https://www.valentinog.com/blog/tutorial-api-django-rest-react/)
+Adapted from Valentino Gagliardi's great tutorial, [Tutorial: Django REST with React Django 2.0 and a sprinkle of testing](https://www.valentinog.com/blog/tutorial-api-django-rest-react/)

 ## TODOs